bibinmjose/dsgramner/docs/index.md

 We addded an additional feature as 'performance' = average of ('Maths %', 'Reading %', 'Science %', 'Social %') to find which feature has the highest overall influence on student performance.
 A feature selection is performed based on `SelectKBest` to evaluvate the relative importance of features based on the scores.
 The heat map sumamrize the feature importance for each subject: Reading, Science, Social, Mathew and Overall performance.
 It is curious that certian features are more promienent in deciding the marks of subjects

 <div align = "center"><img src="./index_files/f1_heatmap.png"></div>

-> The top features were found for each category is given below.
+> The education of parents and whether they help in household were decisive in predicting a student's  performance.

 |Parameter|Best Feature |
 |---:|:---|